4 of a Kind

-4 of a Kind is the fourth album by the American crossover thrash band D.R.I., which was released in 1988.
+4 of a Kind is the fourth album by the American crossover thrash band D.R.I., which was released in 1988 through Metal Blade Records.
 The album features the song "Suit And Tie Guy", which had a music video made for it.
 It was the first D.R.I. song to get a video.
 The album would go on to be D.R.I's first to chart on the Billboard 200, peaking at #116.

+Loudwire listed it as one of the greatest releases on Metal Blade Records.